How to be a good remote worker during COVID-19

 4. Use the tools at hand

 After the COVID-19 pandemic spread in March, almost every company resorted to online platforms to keep their operations going.
-And software developers have been busy to meet demand and create platforms that make communication and collaboration as smooth as possible.
+And software developers have been busy meeting demand and create platforms that make communication and collaboration as smooth as possible.
 You should use all the tools at your disposal to be the best remote worker possible.

 These tools aren’t only for communication.
 They also offer features like calendars, task management boards, and file management.
 So, they will help you stay organized and on top of your responsibilities.
 For example, you can use your calendar to include your vital breaks like lunch, so you don’t get caught up in meeting after meeting.